cgsdfc/simplecc/README.md

 ```
 java -jar Mars_<version>.jar <asm-file>
 ```
-For more usage about the Mars simulator, please refer to their documentation.
+For more usages about the Mars simulator, please refer to their documentation.
-Beside emitting MIPS code, simplecc can emit [LLVM IR](https://llvm.org/docs/LangRef.html) as well.
+Besides emitting MIPS code, simplecc can emit [LLVM IR](https://llvm.org/docs/LangRef.html) as well.
 The command is:
 ```
 simplecc --emit-llvm <source>
 ```
-With that, native executable can be derived by:
+With that, a native executable can be derived by:
 ```
 simplecc --emit-llvm | clang -x ir
 ```
-which generates an ``a.out`` in the currently directory.
+which generates an ``a.out`` in the current directory.
 Other than these, simplecc comes with some nice features to inspect the intermediate results of the compiler.
 To see a stream of tokens, run:
 ```
 simplecc --print-tokens <source>